Semi-visible higgs decay as a probe for new invisible particles: Introduction

 \section{Introduction}

-Semi-visible Higgs decays into a pair of leptons or two jets plus missing transverse energy ($\MET$) provide a window into the production of new invisible particles that complements other channels.
-We discuss these processes assuming that the $\MET$ is due to a pair of new light particles with $m\lesssim 50$~GeV, which can have spin zero or spin one-half.
-We carry out the analysis using a dark-SMEFT framework including operators up to dimension six and with a discrete $\mathbb{Z}_2$ symmetry under which the new particles are odd and the Standard Model (SM) particles are even.
+Semi-visible Higgs decays into a pair of leptons or two jets plus missing transverse energy ($\MET$) provide a window into the production of new invisible particles that complements other channels~\cite{Aguilar-Saavedra:2022xrb}.
+We discuss these processes assuming that the $\MET$ is due to a pair of new light particles with $m\lesssim 50$~GeV, which can have spin zero or spin one-half.\footnote{There is minimal sensitivity for the mass range between 50~GeV and the kinematic limit near $m_H/2$.} We carry out the analysis using a dark-SMEFT framework including operators up to dimension six and with a discrete $\mathbb{Z}_2$ symmetry under which the new particles are odd and the Standard Model (SM) particles are even.
 The fields corresponding to the new states are taken to be complex, thus allowing for the possibility of them carrying a dark charge.
 Specifically, we concentrate on $ZH$ production at the LHC followed by the semi-visible decay $H\to \ell^+\ell^-+\MET$ or $H\to jj+\MET$.
 Even though the gluon fusion channel for Higgs production has a larger cross-section, we choose to study the $ZH$ channel because it leads to cleaner signals \cite{ATLAS:2018nda,Aguilar-Saavedra:2022xrb}.

 We begin by listing the operators that we will include in our study in Section \ref{sec:framework} and derive the theoretical constraints on their Wilson coefficients that follow from perturbative unitarity in Section \ref{sec:unitarity}.
 In Section \ref{sec:z-width} we consider the invisible $Z$ width, which can constrain some of our Wilson coefficients.
-Our new analysis for semi-visible Higgs decay is described in Section \ref{sec:analysis}, and we present our results in Section \ref{sec:results}, where we discuss the fate of the Higgs-neutrino floor~\cite{Aguilar-Saavedra:2022xrb} in this context, and contrast the sensitivity reach of the semi-visible Higgs processes with those obtained from the invisible $Z$ width and from simple perturbative unitarity considerations.
+Our new analysis for semi-visible Higgs decay is described in Section \ref{sec:analysis}, and we present our results in Section \ref{sec:results}, where we discuss the fate of the Higgs-neutrino floor~\cite{Aguilar-Saavedra:2022xrb} in this context, and contrast the sensitivity reach of the semi-visible Higgs processes with those obtained from the invisible $Z$ width and from perturbative unitarity considerations.